puppetlabs-pmmteam/pe-demo-env/README.md

 are no agents nor any pre-canned demos for middleware, partner integrations, or use cases.

-Every directory inside the demo environment project is a demo.
-All demos inherit the base demo.
-This means you can start with the base demo and add more demos to your running environment.
+To list available demo environments, use `vagrant demo list`.
+This will give you currently loaded demo environments as well as the ones that are available to select.

-To do so, set the **demo** environment variable with a comman separated list of the demos your want to run.
+To select a demo, use `vagrant demo use demo_name`.
+Multiple environments can be selected by providing a comma separated list of all the environments you want to use.  of the demos your want to run.

-        $ export demo=wordpress,cisco
+        $ vagrant demo use demo_a,demo_b

 Once done, you'll be able to use vagrant normally to start and provision the new VMs.